bbatsov/clojure-style-guide/README.md

 programmers can write code that can be maintained by other real-world Clojure programmers.
-A style guide that reflects real-world usage gets used, and a style guide that holds to an ideal that has been rejected by the people it is supposed to help risks not getting used at all &ndash; no matter how good it is.
+A style guide that reflects real-world usage gets used, and a style guide that holds to an ideal that has been rejected by the people it is supposed to help risks not getting used at all &mdash; no matter how good it is.

 The guide is separated into several sections of related rules.
-I've tried to add the rationale behind the rules (if it's omitted I've assumed that is pretty obvious).
+I've tried to add the rationale behind the rules (if it's omitted, I've assumed that it's pretty obvious).

-I didn't come up with all the rules out of nowhere - they are mostly based on my extensive career as a professional software engineer, feedback and suggestions from members of the Clojure community, and various highly regarded Clojure programming resources, such as ["Clojure Programming"](http://www.clojurebook.com/) and ["The Joy of Clojure"](http://joyofclojure.com/).
+I didn't come up with all the rules out of nowhere; they are mostly based on my extensive career as a professional software engineer, feedback and suggestions from members of the Clojure community, and various highly regarded Clojure programming resources, such as ["Clojure Programming"](http://www.clojurebook.com/) and ["The Joy of Clojure"](http://joyofclojure.com/).

-The guide is still a work in progress - some sections are missing, others are incomplete, some rules are lacking examples, some rules don't have examples that illustrate them clearly enough.
-In due time these issues will be addressed - just keep them in mind for now.
+The guide is still a work in progress; some sections are missing, others are incomplete, some rules are lacking examples, some rules don't have examples that illustrate them clearly enough.
+In due time these issues will be addressed &mdash; just keep them in mind for now.

 You can generate a PDF or an HTML copy of this guide using [Transmuter](https://github.com/TechnoGate/transmuter).